Public housing estates on Tsing Yi Island: Community facilities

 Cheung Fat Plaza, a five-storey shopping centre located in the lower part of the estate, caters to the household needs of residents in Cheung Fat and surrounding estates, and was considered one of the most important shopping arcades under the Housing Authority.
-It is now under the management of The Link REIT, having been spun off from the Authority and listed on the Hong Kong stock market in 2005.
+It is now under the management of Link REIT, having been spun off from the Authority and listed on the Hong Kong stock market in 2005.

 There are a variety of facilities, shops and restaurants which cater for the household needs of residents in Cheung Fat and surrounding estates, namely Cheung On Estate and Ching Wang Court.
 For example, the Sports Centre on the 4th floor which has facilities for badminton, squash and basketball, as well as fitness room.
 There is a Cantonese restaurant on the top floor, which is famous for its hot pot buffet.
 McDonald's and other restaurants can be found there as well.
 There are two supermarkets, one on the ground floor and another on the third floor.
 Maritime Market is situated next to the shopping centre.